 Area of Interest

-My research focuses on the evolutionary history of small mammals in the Old World, and in particular, the island archipelagos of Southeast Asia.
+My research focuses on the evolutionary history of small mammals, particularly in the island archipelagos of Southeast Asia.
 In general, I combine biodiversity inventories with molecular and morphological systematics to understand how organisms diversify and fill the environment.
-I am especially interested in the effects of ecological opportunity, time of colonization, and incumbency on the tempo and mode of speciation in island-dwelling lineages.
+I am especially interested in the effects of ecological opportunity, time of colonization, and incumbency on the tempo and mode of speciation, molecular evolution, and phenotypic diversification.
 Additional details are provided on my lab web-site.

 Demos, TC, AS Achmadi, TC Giarla, H Handika, Maharadatunkamsi, KC Rowe & JA Esselstyn.
 2016.
 Local endemism and within-island diversification of shrews illustrate the importance of speciation in building Sundaland mammal diversity.
 Molecular Ecology.
 DOI:10.1111/mec.13820.